-In times with a corona pandemic it is a big challenge for teaching staff to switch completely to digital teaching.
-Here you will find tips how you can make the digital format accessible for students with and without impairments.more
+In times with a corona pandemic it is a big challenge for teaching staff to switch to digital teaching.
+At the website of the ZMML on accessible digital teaching you will find tips how you can make the digital format accessible for students with and without impairments (currently in German only).

 The Office for Students with Disabilities or Chronic Diseases (KIS) is aimed in particular at students of the University of Bremen whose studies are impaired by a disability or disease.
 However, it also provides advice to university teaching staff on studying with a physical or mental impairment.